 Garden Thyme (Thymus vulgaris) and Wild Thyme (Thymus serpyllum) both make excellent garden herbs, patio garden plantings, and a fragrant ground cover.
 The spicy floral scent in the summer months encourages deep breathing and a relaxed mind.
-I once had a friend who split a potted thyme plant into three parts, placing them in three regions of her lawn.
+I once had a friend who split a potted thyme plant into six parts, placing them in six regions of her lawn.
 Eleven years later, her 3/4 acre backyard was nearly covered with a carpet of strongly scented, pale lilac blooms that the whole neighborhood enjoyed.

 Aromatic plants like the numerous varieties of Thyme are rich in volatile oils.
-As they are breathed in, these powerful volatile oils begin to clear the sinuses and open the lungs, as they move directly to the limbic brain, offering us a feeling of inner peace.
+As they are breathed in, these powerful oils begin to clear the sinuses and open the lungs, as they move directly to the limbic brain, offering us a feeling of inner peace.